 The problem is arguably getting worse: the way we now consume information can be called “narrowcasting,” i.e. we’re looking at the social media posts that often lack context, and finding only the things that support our beliefs, relying on information that caters to a small, like-minded audience.
 Our instincts, fight or flight, when faced with an opposing POV are not tailored to the Information Age, as it’s much easier to find things we agree with and ignore the rest.
 Even though we have greater potential to expand our worldview than ever before, we are actually becoming more entrenched in our own opinions.

 Does this make it easier to stomach?
+Sadly, no.

 Identify, and avoid engaging in, these logical fallacies that will invalidate your argument – and identify them when being used against you: